 To go deeper; Four wore a ridiculously long scarf and greeted everyone, even those trying to kill him, with a calm "would you like a jelly baby?"
 Six sported a ridiculous rainbow coat and honestly couldn't care what anybody thought about it.
 In Eight's only televised adventure he went on raving about his shoes and aiming a gun at his own head.
 Ten, in addition to the 3-D glasses, defeated his first enemy with a satsuma....should we go on?

-I would like to take this opportunity to point out that the First Doctor's original plan to help the Greeks defeat the Trojans was to build giant paper airplanes and catapult them over the city walls.
-He ended up scrapping that idea and suggesting a giant wooden horse instead.....
+The First Doctor's original plan to help the Greeks defeat the Trojans was to build giant paper airplanes to catapult them over the city walls.
+He ended up scrapping that idea and suggesting a giant wooden horse instead...

 You forgot the part where he's dancing while doing all of the above.
 Badly.